 All Party Parliamentary Groups are a great way to work alongside other MPs from all parties and organisations outside Parliament to campaign on issues that matter to Plymouth.

-“All Party Groups are a good way of working cross-party with MPs and Peers from other parties to promote an issue.
+“All Party Groups are a good way of working with MPs and Peers from other parties to promote an issue.
 There’s a lot of media focus on the differences between parties.
 For the South West to get the fair share that I think we deserve, I need to work with MPs from other parties.
 I’m pleased to do so.”

 Luke is a member of the following All Party Parliamentary Groups:

-APPG on South West Rail
+APPG for the Great South West

-APPG for Water
+APPG for Dance:

-APPG for General Aviation
+APPG for Basketball

-APPG for the Falkands
+APPG for the Falkland Islands

 Supporting the Falklands Islands is about defending the Falklands and the right of the Falkland Islanders to be British as long as they want to be.

-- APPG on Religious Education
+APPG on Religious Education

 In more uncertain times it is important that every child has a good knowledge of world religions, faiths and non-religious beliefs as part of their education.
-Luke is an officer in the APPG for RE helping promote the teaching and understanding of different faiths, cultures and beliefs that are essential for a diverse and welcoming society.